-Further information can be obtained from Helen Wood office administrator at the academy.
+Further information can be obtained from the headteacher at Ludlow Primary School.

 Appendix to the Admissions Policy

 (i) Admissions outside the normal age group - parents would need to provide strong supporting reasons for seeking a place outside the normal age group and should discuss the position with the Headteacher as early as possible.
 If their request is agreed, and this should be clear before the national offer day, their application for the normal age group may be withdrawn before any place is offered and they should reapply in the normal way (no later than 15 January 2023) for a Reception place in September 2023.